 But that wasn’t the last time Lilli would rear her ponytailed head: In 2001, Greiner & Hausser filed another lawsuit against Mattel claiming it had been pressured into the settlement and seeking royalties on every Barbie sold since 1964.
 The case was eventually dismissed.

 So was Barbie really a Lilli knockoff?
 “Well, you might call it that,” Ruth Handler’s husband, Elliot, told biographer Jerry Oppenheimer in 2008.
 “Ruth wanted to adopt the same body as the Lilli doll with some modifications.
-Changes were made, improvements were made.
+Changes were made, and improvements were made.
 Ruth wanted her own look.”

 Today, though, Mattel downplays the connection.
 “Ruth was inspired by watching her daughter play with paper dolls.
 The Bild Lilli doll proved it was possible to manufacture an 11 ½ inch doll,” a Mattel spokesperson told HISTORY.
 Today, there are over 100 Barbie dolls sold every minute—and her long-forgotten, more risqué sister has become a historical footnote.